cfrangosqca/1701QCA-Assessment1/replicationproject/replication.md

 What I thought before was that miscrointeractions are not that important and significiant to making a product effective.

 *What I learned:
 Out of all three of the readings, I found that i gained the most insight and information from Dan Saffer's chapter on Designing Microinteractions.
 Such as, how microinteractions are all around us in our every day lives and how they make or break a product and object from being successful.
+What I found very interestig was the four parts of crafting a success miscrointeraction which are trigger, rules, feedback, loops and modes.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about:
+Something I would be interested in knowing, how microinteractions affect the human mind.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:
+The connection between the reading and the project is it gave a step to step figure to follow on helping me find what the trigger and outcome are I am trying to get from the device.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###